18 minutes read

 Cards Against Humanity Help Center

-Indeed, Twitter has the most prominent customer support design.
-Like other help centers, it has a search bar and blocks with topics, but it uses the logo across the page.
+Indeed, X (old Twitter) has the most prominent customer support design.
+Like other help centers, it has a search bar and blocks with topics, but it uses the logo across the page to create a consistent brand identity.
+The layout is clean and intuitive, guiding users seamlessly through the support process.
+X Help Center

 Accounting for Demographic Support